shafi-/n8n-workflows/Readme.md

 - It can answer weather question for current weather, forecast and historical weather
 - It can handle misspelling of city name
 - It can handle time in natural language
+- It asks clarification questions if it doesn't have enough information to call weather api

 ## How to use
 - make sure you have access to n8n and google gemini api key